-It’s as if there’s a little something for everyone from gentle promenade strolling to railway heritage to hillwalking.
+It’s as if there’s a little something for everyone, from gentle promenade strolling to railway heritage to hillwalking.
 Spending time around the likes of Castletown, Laxey or Ramsey would easily fill up a few days, it appears.
 If my memory serves me correctly, there was a music festival ongoing in Ramsey over the course of the weekend for those seeking a bit of culture.
-The islands’s steam railway was running extra services on the Sunday too so they were aiming to please.
+The island’s steam railway was running extra services on the Sunday too, so they were aiming to please.

-Eventually, the gradients eased and it was gentler ambling to the top of Lhiattee ny Beinnee before I lost 100 metres again; the first half of my walk was having lots of ups and downs but this probably is the hilliest part of the coastal trail and my choice of route was guaranteed to keep me busy for the day.
-Looking to my right, I could see how much flatter the land was and I could make out the eastern coastline of the island. the day.
-There were easier walks if I so desired them but I’d be wondering if I was missing out then.
+Eventually, the gradients eased, and it was gentler ambling to the top of Lhiattee ny Beinnee before I lost 100 metres again; the first half of my walk was having many ups and downs, but this probably is the hilliest part of the coastal trail and my choice of route was guaranteed to keep me busy for the day.
+Looking to my right, I could see how much flatter the land was, and I could make out the eastern coastline of the island.
+There were easier walks if I so desired them, but I’d be wondering if I was missing out then.

 My alternative took me onward via a good public footpath and a bridleway that really didn’t merit the classification.
 It was so rutted that anyone taking a horse, bicycle or motorcycle over it without having to rethink their plans would amaze me.
 Even with the diversion, I never was far from the coast and I met up with Raad ny Foillan gain to look back about saw how clear the way looked from that end.
 From there, I followed the trail onto tarmac where it passes through Dalby and didn’t leave the A27 until near Glen Maye.
 If I was following the OS Landranger map for the Isle of Man, my route might have been slightly different with a diversion around by Niarbyl.
 Apparently, its southern views are very pleasing but I was getting plenty of those anyway.